Price rises in Croatia following euro adoption

 Context

-The price increases affect both the diversity of local offerings and the accessibility of tourist facilities.
-Campsites that attracted loyal guests for years are transforming into glamping resorts with prices beyond the reach of families and budget tourists.
-Reservation costs for a standard grass pitch rose to €100 — an increase of 200% compared to previous years.
+The price increases affect both the variety of local products and access to tourist facilities.
+Campsites that attracted loyal guests for years are turning into glamping resorts with prices beyond the reach of families and budget tourists.
+Reservation costs for a standard grass pitch rose to €100, an increase of 200% compared to previous years.

 Reading